cran/photobiologyInOut/README.md

 Data files from output by **radiation transfer models**: libRadtran and TUV.

-Data objects of classes defined in **R packages**: hyperSpec, colorSpec and pavo.
+Data objects of classes defined in **R packages**: ‘hyperSpec’, ‘colorSpec’ and ‘pavo’.

 Data files downloaded from **repositories of spectral data**: ASTER (NASA’s ECOSTRESS Spectral Library) and FReD (Floral Reflectance